Pijushm/CodeEditor/README.md

 -	Font Editing

 Installation:
 Gcc/G++ compiler should be installed for running the application .
-The environment path variable should be add .
+The environment path variable should be added .

 Usage :
 The apps has a simple interface for writing code and editing with Compile,Build and Run Options.